thomasjithin6667/User_managment_system/README.md

 ## Features

- User Side:
+### User Side:

-- User can create an account and login securely.
+- **Secure Authentication:** Users can create an account and login securely.
-- User can add, delete, and update contact information.
+- **Contact Management:** Add, delete, and update contact information.
-- Profile picture uploading and editing functionality.
+- **Profile Customization:** Profile picture uploading and editing functionality.

-Admin Side:
+### Admin Side:

-- Admin dashboard with a list of users.
+- **Admin Dashboard:** Access a dashboard with a list of users.
-- Admin can add new users.
-- User management: blocking, unblocking, and editing user profiles.
+- **User Management:** Admins can add new users and perform actions such as blocking, unblocking, and editing user profiles.

 ## Screenshots